 Sex is pretty important stuff.
 After all, none of us would be here without it, right?
 And just about everyone agrees that a little dancing between the sheets is an important ingredient in a happy romantic relationship.
 Given that, a lot of us would assume that sex more often would make you happier and improve your romantic relationships.

 Sounds perfectly logical, but the answer to the question, “Does more sex make you happier—or have any other benefits?” is a resounding “it depends.”

 On the “Yes” side, various studies have found a connection between sex and a stronger immune system, lower blood pressure, reduced heart attack risk, improved sleep, lower stress levels, better memory and analytic skills, an increase in brain-cell building, and reduced anxiety and depression.

 One study even found that sex could reduce prostate cancer risk.
-It's not so much the act of knocking boots, though, but the ejaculations that count--and you can do that all by yourself.
-Either way, you'll have to do it a lot.
-Men who ejaculated 21 times per month had a 20 percent lower risk of developing prostate cancer than those who did so "only" 4-7 times per month, according to the study's lead author, Harvard epidemiologist, Jennifer Rider.
+It’s not so much the act of knocking boots, though, but the ejaculations that count–and you can do that all by yourself.
+Either way, you’ll have to do it a lot.
+Men who ejaculated 21 times per month had a 20 percent lower risk of developing prostate cancer than those who did so “only” 4 to 7 times per month, according to the study’s lead author, Harvard epidemiologist, Jennifer Rider.

 Doing the Numbers

 Okay, if sex is good for you, then how much is enough?
 Tim Wadsworth, a sociologist at the University of Colorado Boulder, has a pretty good idea.
 Compared to those who didn’t have intercourse at all in the previous year, Wadsworth found that people do so 2 to 3 times per month are 33 percent more likely to report high levels of happiness.
 Those who do the deed once a week are 44 percent more likely to report high levels of happiness, and those who have sex two or three times per week are 55 percent more likely.